cityofcapetown/ds_code_challenge/README.md

 You should have received over 7 days warning that you would be undertaking this assesment.
 Please notify [Delyno du Toit](delyno.dutoit@capetown.gov.za) if this was not the case.

 ### Things to focus on
-Over and and above the tasks specified below, there are particular aspects of each position that we would like you to pay attention to:
+Over and above the tasks specified below, there are particular aspects that we would like you to pay attention to:

-* Data Analyst candidates - we consider success for our analysts when they provide the insights that inform actual decisions.
-Hence, we want evidence of both the ability to surface these insights from data, as well as the rhetorical skill in conveying the implications thereof.
-Your audience is intelligent, but non-specialist.
+* Data Analyst candidates - we weight success by the degree to which the insights and analysis provided can inform actual decisions.
+Hence, we want evidence of both the ability to surface these insights from data (trends and outliers), as well as the rhetorical skill in conveying the implications thereof (a clear narrative justified by your analysis and statistical measures).
+Your audience is intelligent, but not a "technical-specialist".

 ### Submission outline
 You can use any tool to produce the output, e.g. Python, R, Excel, Power BI, Tableau, etc. The final deliverable needs to be a pdf report with your analysis.